buildcom/selenium-assessment/README.md

 * Correctly use Page Objects and AssertJ to the best of your abilities.
 Use of correct assertions in every @Test is requried.
 * Read comments carefully in FergTest.java to complete the TODO sections.
 * Make sure the code compiles without issue when running "mvn test" and/or from your favorite IDE, and that all tests pass.
 * Upload completed assessment to your own repository and share the link to your repository so we can review your code.
-Our system does not accept emials with java files or zip files containing java files.
+Our system does not accept emails with java files or zip/archive files containing java files.
 * Do not try to push your code to our repository, you will not be able to.

 Bonus points (be impressive):